Hecke orbits on Shimura varieties of Hodge type: Local monodromy of F -isocrystals

 \begin{Lem} If $k'/k$ is a separable field extension and $k'$ admits a finite $p$-basis, then $k'\otimes_k k'$ admits a finite $p$-basis as well. \end{Lem} \begin{proof}

-Thanks to \cite[Theorem 26.6]{Matsumura}, the field $k$ admits a finite $p$-basis $t_1,...,t_d$ which extends to a finite $p$-basis $t_1,...,t_d,u_1,...u_e$ of $k'$.
-We claim that $\Gamma:=\{t_i\otimes 1\}_i\cup \{u_i\otimes 1\}_i\cup \{1\otimes u_i\}_i$ is a finite $p$-basis of $k'\otimes_k k'$.
+Thanks to \cite[Theorem 26.6]{Matsumura}, the field $k$ admits a finite $p$-basis $t_1,\cdots,t_d$ which extends to a finite $p$-basis $t_1,\cdots,t_d,u_1,\cdots u_e$ of $k'$.
+We claim that $\Gamma\coloneqq \{t_i\otimes 1\}_i\cup \{u_i\otimes 1\}_i\cup \{1\otimes u_i\}_i$ is a finite $p$-basis of $k'\otimes_k k'$.
 It is clear from the construction that the elements of $\Gamma$ generate $k'\otimes_k k'$ over $(k'\otimes_k k')^p$.
 On the other hand, the exact sequence

 shows that the elements $d\gamma$ with $\gamma\in \Gamma$ form a basis of the free module $\Omega^1_{k'\otimes_kk'/\Fp}$.
-We deduce the $p$-independence of the elements of $\Gamma$ by arguing as in Lemma 07P2 of \cite{stacks-project}. \end{proof} \begin{Lem} If $X$ is a Frobenius-smooth scheme over $\Fp$, every locally free $F$-isocrystal with constant Newton polygon which does not admit slope $0$ has no global sections fixed by the Frobenius structure. \end{Lem} \begin{proof} Since $X$ is Frobenius-smooth, the global sections of any isocrystal over $X$ embed into the global sections of the base change to $X^{\mathrm{perf}}.$ Over $X^{\mathrm{perf}}$ one can argue as in the proof of \cite[Theorem 2.4.2]{KatzSlopeFiltrations}.
-We reduce to the case when $X^{\mathrm{perf}}=\spec A$ with $A$ perfect.
-Then we can embed $A$ into a product of perfect fields.
-This reduces the problem to the case of perfect fields where the result is well-known. \end{proof}
+We deduce the $p$-independence of the elements of $\Gamma$ by arguing as in \cite[Lemma 07P2]{stacks-project}. \end{proof} \begin{Lem} Let $X$ be a Frobenius-smooth scheme over $\Fp$ and $(\calM,\Phi_\calM)$ an $F$-isocrystal over $X$ with a locally free lattice and constant Newton polygon.
+If all the slopes of $(\calM,\Phi_\calM)$ are non-zero, the vector space $ H^0_{\mathrm{cris}}(X,\calM)^{F=1}$ vanishes. \end{Lem} \begin{proof} Since $X$ is Frobenius-smooth, by \cite[§1.3.5.ii]{BerthelotMessing} the global sections of any isocrystal over $X$ embed into the global sections of the base change to $X^{\mathrm{perf}}$.
+Over $X^{\mathrm{perf}}$ we argue as in the proof of \cite[Theorem 2.4.2]{KatzSlopeFiltrations}, namely we assume that $X^{\mathrm{perf}}=\spec(A)$ is affine and we embed $A$ into a product of perfect fields.
+This reduces the problem to the case of perfect fields, where the result is well-known. \end{proof}